Samdney/primescalc/README.md

 # primescalc
-Paper about prime numbers and how they can be calculated recursive.
+Paper about prime numbers and how they can be calculated recursively.